SSH

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@ @ WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED! @ @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@ IT IS POSSIBLE THAT SOMEONE IS DOING SOMETHING NASTY!
 Someone could be eavesdropping on you right now (man-in-the-middle attack)!
 It is also possible that a host key has just been changed.
 The fingerprint for the ECDSA key sent by the remote host is SHA256:xst06A5oYmr2KleaFzpE8rCVQ672301cYJ6blFoYN0E.
 Please contact your system administrator.
 Add correct host key in /home/lindegur/.ssh/known_hosts to get rid of this message.
 Offending ECDSA key in /home/lindegur/.ssh/known_hosts:6 ECDSA host key for 192.168.1.131 has changed and you have requested strict checking.
 Host key verification failed.

-and you are sure that nothing is wrong then delete the entry in ~/.ssh/known_hosts
+if sure that nothing is wrong, delete the entry in ~/.ssh/known_hosts

 SSH and Windows